-., Is any liaison proposed with the CBD/ABS/ITPGRFA/CITES focal point in the host country? if yes, please give details: The CBD Focal Point sits within the Ethiopian Institute of Biodiversity (EIB), an organisation project partner EWNHS.
-The project has been discussed with EIB and
+Is any liaison proposed with the CBD/ABS/ITPGRFA/CITES focal point in the host country?

+Yes I No if yes, please give details:

+The CBD Focal Point sits within the Ethiopian Institute of Biodiversity (EIB), an organisation with close links to the project partner EWNHS.
+The project has been discussed with EIB and has received their full support.